FlagBrew/PKSM-Scripts/dev/picoC.md

 Brings up the numpad/keyboard to allow user input.
 - `int* out`: pointer to an existing `int` variable to hold the user's input
-- `char* out`: pointer to an existing string variable that should be large enough to hold whatever you're prompting the user for
+- `char* out`: pointer to an existing string variable that should be large enough to hold whatever you're prompting the user for, including the `NULL` terminator
 - `char* hint`:
     - **numpad**: string to be shown to the user if they click on the `What?` button in the bottom left
     - **keyboard**: string shown in input box when it's empty